Waverly-Shell Rock Senior High School

 Waverly-Shell Rock Senior High School is a public senior high school located in Waverly, Iowa, United States.
 It provides high school education for Waverly and surrounding areas in Bremer County.

 Organization

 The school is part of the Waverly-Shell Rock Community School District.
-The current principal is David Fox.
+The current principal is Brady Webber.
 Education is provided in grades 9–12.
-As of the 2010–11 school year it had an enrolment of 671 students, 96% of whom were White.
+As of the 2022-23 school year, it had an enrollment of 771 students, 89% of whom were white.

 Athletics

 The Go-Hawks compete in the Northeast Iowa Conference in the following sports: